 Modern Christian artwork in the ancient St Hilary's Church in the Vale of Glamorgan, mainly built in the 14th and 16th centuries, though at least the Norman arch dates from the 12th century.
 It is the only church in the British Isles dedicated to St Hilarius of Poitiers in France.
 The church also has the stone tomb of one Thomas Bassett of Old Beau Pre, with a carved knight in armour lying atop, inscribed 1423.

 Sunset scene from the road between Llanuwchllyn and Dinas Mawddwy.
+I seldom set out to do landscapes.
+I just don't have the patience to sit for several hours waiting for the clouds to part to get the light 'just right'.
+No waiting required for this scene, though.
 Several people have asked me if the sky really was such an intense colour or was it achieved in post-processing.
 No, it really was that colour.
 Fuji Superior 100 produced accurate, vibrant colours and it's such a pity it was discontinued a few years after I captured this scene.

 A re-enactment of the human chess game from 'Checkmate', a scene from the 9th episode of the 1960s surreal British cult TV drama series, 'The Prisoner'.
 Photographed at the 50th anniversary celebrations at Portmeirion in April.
 More of my images from the celebrations can be found here

 Number Six: Where am I?

 Number Two: That would be telling.
 We want information.......information.......information.

 Number Two: By hook or by crook, we will.

 Number Six: Who is Number One?